kailash-manasarovar/statement/docs/crimes/modern-stalking.md

 ## Targeting particularly generous groups

-- Particularly generous groups, such as middle-aged British women, are special targets for criminal gangs.
+Particularly generous groups, such as middle-aged British women, are special targets for criminal gangs.

-- Once a fake account has created enough "confidence" in the wider group they are a part of online, they will invent a situation in which they can request money from the group.
+Once a fake account has created enough "confidence" in the wider group they are a part of online, they will invent a situation in which they can request money from the group.

-- These "situations" could be related to health, or family, generally anything which may invoke a "feeling sorry for" reaction in the targeted group.
+These "situations" could be related to health, or family, generally anything which may invoke a "feeling sorry for" reaction in the targeted group.

-- Criminals can make huge amounts of money in this way for many years before anyone raises the alarm.
+Criminals can make huge amounts of money in this way for many years before anyone raises the alarm.

 !!! danger "Tip for law enforcement"
     - I have only posted a small amount of these fake stalker accounts that I have seen in operation on a daily basis on X.com, and none from Facebook.

+## Being OK about all of this

+Given that I have been to the Spanish and UK police numerous times about personal suffering in this regard, and within a public school context, I can only assume the following:

+1. **No one cares about abused women and children in Spain.**